EnterpriseDB/barman/doc/barman.5.d/50-recovery_staging_path.md

     "barman-staging-SERVER_NAME-BACKUP_ID".
 The staging directory within
     the staging path will be removed at the end of the recovery process.
     This option is *required* when recovering from compressed backups and has no effect otherwise.

-Global/Server.
+    Scope: Global/Server/Model.